ScotGovAnalysis/shinyadmin/README.md

 4. You must have access to the Microsoft Form used to collect contact data, and the Excel spreadsheet where responses are stored.

+    * If you are not the owner of the Excel spreadsheet, you will need to download a copy before running any code.

 5. You must have the `shinyadmin` package installed.
 To do this in RStudio, navigate to the 'Build' tab (usually in top-right pane) and click 'Install'.